HL7/fhir-exchange-routing-ig/input/pages/specification.md

 <p></p>

-#### Scenario: Request routed through a single Inbound Gateway intermediary
+#### Scenario: Request routed through a single inbound gateway intermediary

 This scenario supports a situation where the destination delegates the responsibility of securing a public endpoint--and potentially performing other functions such as registering clients--to an intermediary.
 A single intermediary participates in this exchange, forwarding requests directly from the originator to the destination.